TiannanSha/ada-data-story/index.md

 ### 2. Improving the Performance

-The challenge of working with imbalanced datasets is that most machine learning techniques will ignore, and in turn have poor performance on, the minority class, although typically it is performance on the minority class that is most important.
-In our case, having civil, i.e. $y=1$, is the minority class, and it is more important to predict civil war onset correctly when there is going to be one.
+The challenge of working with imbalanced datasets is that most machine learning techniques will ignore, and in turn have poor performance on, the minority class, although typically the performance on the minority class is more important.
+For example in our case, having civil war (i.e. $y=1$) is the minority class, and it is more important to predict civil war onset correctly when there is going to be one.

-In this project, we attempted three approaches, one is Synthetic Minority Over-sampling Technique (SMOTE) combined with random forest, the other is fully connected neural networks.
-We also applied random forest algorithm as our base line as in the civil war paper, random forest has the best performance.
+In this project, we attempted three approaches, Synthetic Minority Over-sampling Technique (SMOTE) combined with random forest, fully connected Neural Networks and Support Vector Machine.
+We also applied random forest algorithm as our base line as in the civil war paper random forest has the best performance.
 We experimented with each approach on both `90 variables` (the variables used in the paper) and `285 varialbes` (all varialbes included).

-#### 2.1 Evaluation
+#### 2.1 Evaluation of different models

 Because we are essentially addressing a binary classification problem on imbalanced dataset, we compare all these approaches using receiver operating characteristic (ROC) curves and areas under the curves (AUC) as our evaluation metric.
 For neural networks, given the computational resouces available, we perform 5-fold stratified cross validation.
 For all other methods, we perform 10-fold stratified cross validation.
 We use stratified version because our dataset is highly imbalanced and we want to make sure each fold have the simialr class distribution as the entire dataset.